Dom-888/First-Milestone-Project/README.md

 - Navbar: Hovering on the navbar elements produces a sweep-to-bottom effect that highlights the selected element
 - Footer: Hovering on the social media icons of the footer highlight them with the proper social media color
-- Buttons: I used the bootsrap buttons but I overwrote the default hover effect with a simple underline, in order to remain consistent with the color palette
+- Buttons: I used the bootstrap buttons but I overwrote the default hover effect with a simple underline, in order to remain consistent with the color palette

 ## Features

 #### Interface

-- Mobile first approach: The site is conceived starting from the smaller screens.
+- Mobile-first approach: The site is conceived starting from the smaller screens.
 Where necessary media queries were then used to adapt or change the content to larger screens

 - Semantic HTML: Semantic tags have been used where appropriate